fbpx

 The variety of tribes and races coming together to create the Nairobi culture – which is very rich and vibrant.

 The arrival of new supermarket chains e.g. Carrefour and Game highlights Nairobi’s potential in the retail sector.
 Consumers don’t have to travel abroad to shop.
-You need it?
+Do you need it?
 Nairobi has it all!

 Nairobi offers PR practitioners like myself an array of potential clientele.
-Its status as a regional business hub and a center for commercial enterprise means more business opportunities for me.
-Global brands such as IBM, Visa, Coca-Cola, Heineken, United Nation, Bosch, General Electrics, just to name a few are all based here.
+Its status as a regional business hub and a centre for commercial enterprise mean more business opportunities for me.
+Global brands such as IBM, Visa, Coca-Cola, Heineken, United Nations, Bosch, and General Electrics, just to name a few are all based here.
 I mean where else in Africa would you get such companies?

 1. What would you change about Nairobi?